Agnosticism and Atheism: Five Misconceptions, Five Quotes, and One Video

 1. The most common mistruth leveled at atheists is that they are completely certain that science is right and believe science explains everything in human life.
 While there may be a few of these people running around, none of the major spokesmen for atheism over the past century—Bertrand Russell, Jean-Paul Sartre, Aldous Huxley, Christopher Hitchens, Sam Harris, etc—maintain this view.
 In fact, Sartre pointed out that the gap between the biological facts of the body and what he called “the lived body” (where our consciousness and experiences take place) is so huge that science could never reach the core of our phenomenological experience.
 Martin Heidegger, another well-known atheist of the twentieth century, was famously critical of many forms of technology and once claimed that “science does not think.”
 Huxley was critical and praising of science/technology in equal measure.
 And Harris has said that just because we might know the chemical make-up of chocolate, this does not decrease or increase our pleasure in eating it.
 So, none of the major spokesmen for atheism have actually argued that science has all the facts and that it can explain every aspect of our lives, and no atheist I know personally holds this position.
 Science is one of many tools we have in our lives, and it is certainly one of the most useful ones, but like all tools, it is fallible as well as useful.
 And the usefulness of science has limits, like the usefulness of any tool.
 Furthermore, it is impossible to maintain that science is infallible, since we hear every day that some old theory has been debunked or some new technology has superseded an older one.
 It is therefore merely a straw-man the religious side of this debate has constructed to misrepresent the actual views of atheism.

 2. Another common misrepresentation of atheists is that they are certain there is no god and have a kind of arrogance in this certainty.
 Again, this is not the position of any of the major spokesmen for atheism.
 Sartre said you can never definitively prove god does not exist, as have Russell, Huxley, Harris, Dawkins, etc. Their position is that they have been offered insufficient evidence for any particular god’s existence (be it Vishnu, which 1.2 billion people claim exists, or Yahweh, which 2.2 billion people claim exists, or Odin, which only twenty thousand or so claim exists).
 In effect, nearly all atheists are actually agnostics in that they admit there is the possibility of a god or many gods existing.
 They have merely decided to tentatively believe that there are no gods until sufficient evidence is offered to change that position.
 This is why the terms agnostic and atheist are nearly synonymous.
 Atheists might think it considerably more probable, though not certain, that no gods exist, whereas agnostics would perhaps say it’s a 50/50 chance that some sort of god(s) exist.
 Atheists are therefore merely further along the spectrum of incredulity than agnostics, but both admit the possibility of god(s) existing.
 [Side note: There are competing definitions of these terms, of course, and they are famously difficult to define.
 We could, for example, draw distinctions between those who are epistemologically agnostic versus those who are metaphysically agnostic, but my point here is not to quibble over definitions, but rather to show that atheists are by no means committed to some sort of absolute certainty about the nonexistence of god(s) or the efficacy of science or what-have-you.]
 It is, in fact, quite often those with faith who say that they have certain knowledge of their deities’ existence.
 They even often claim that no amount of evidence could ever sway them from this certainty.
 This is precisely the opposite of the atheist’s position.
 If evidence for gods existing were offered, atheists would happily accept it and alter their belief.
-So, here again, the religious side of this debate has misrepresented the atheists and agnostics of the world, and it is in fact guilty of its own accusation.
+So, here again, the religious side of this debate has misrepresented the atheists and agnostics of the world, and it is in fact often guilty of its own accusation.

 3. It is often claimed that atheists cannot be moral.
 This claim seems very odd to me for several reasons.
 First off, Bertrand Russell and Jean-Paul Sartre founded the International War Crimes Tribunal, and both protested the Vietnam War long before it became popular to do so.
 Russell agitated for equal rights for women, and he went to jail as a conscientious objector during WWI.
 He likewise lost positions at universities for taking principled anti-war and pro-civil liberties stances.
 Secondly, the claim that I cannot be moral because I do not believe in some god (or group of gods) offends me personally.
 I have never murdered anyone, never tortured anyone, never set any buildings on fire, don’t cheat on my significant other, et cetera; and I refuse to own a car out of environmental concerns, refuse (mostly) to eat meat out of ethical concerns, and have agitated for the equal rights of LGBT citizens everywhere, among other such activities.
 In short, I do not think my atheism has led me to be any less moral; if anything, it has helped me to be more moral.
 Which brings me to my third point: There is no evidence at all that believing in a particular god makes one moral.
 If anything, the never-ending cases of child molestation by Catholic priests, the religious zealotry that leads to suicide bombings, the murder of abortion clinic doctors, and the oppression of women by Christian, Hindu, Jewish, and Muslim religious institutions should cause people to wonder if religion isn’t more likely to cause one to be immoral.
 In fact, if you believe there is some higher power that has the right to condemn others to death and you believe you have direct contact with that higher power, you might be willing to kill other humans in that higher power’s name.
 But if you happen to believe, as atheists do, that humans are what matter, not some deity or set of deities, then you are more likely to view human well-being as the highest moral value and more likely to consider your highest moral obligation to be to other humans, not to some probably nonexistent higher power.